rahulguggilam/Tips-for-getting-good-ats-resume-score-using-chat-gpt/README.md

 **Prompt -3**

 <br>

 ```
-now I will give matter section wise in the resume please add necessary action verbs to it
+now I will give matter section-wise in the resume please add necessary action verbs to it
 ```
 <br>
 Now paste your content section-wise in your chat gpt prompt it will give an optimized form of it.<br>